Annie Mac (radio show)

-Annie Mac was a BBC Radio 1 radio show featuring Annie Mac and focusing on Music, chat and Live Music Sessions, broadcasting from 2004 to 2021.
+Annie Mac is a BBC Radio 1 radio show featuring Annie Mac, and focusing on Music, chat and Live Music Sessions, broadcasting from 2004 to 2021.

-On 15 February 2015, it was announced she had taken over Zane Lowe's Radio 1 evening show airing Monday-Thursdays 7:00 - 9:00 pm, which she took over on 9 March 2015.
+On 15 February 2015, it was announced that Mac would replace Zane Lowe's as the presenter of Radio 1's evening show (airing Monday to Thursdays from 7:00 to 9:00 pm), which she took over on 9 March 2015.

 DJs including Huw Stephens, Phil Taggart and MistaJam have hosted the show in her absence.

 Show format

-Annie showcases the best new music from around the world.
+Max showcased the best new music from around the world.